 Miami ICE and I-9 Audit Defense Attorneys

 Immigration fraud and the employment of illegal workers are one of the most fought issues by the federal government.
 The group of people at the center of such fights are employers, and an ‘ordinary’ I-9 compliance problem may quickly develop into a big issue with damaging consequences.
-For companies facing ICE audits, qualified legal representation is critical to help them avoid trouble from federal authorities.
+For companies facing ICE audits Miami, Florida, qualified legal representation is critical to help them avoid trouble from federal authorities.

 There are several compliance obligations under the federal Immigration Reform and Control Act (IRCA) that all employers in Miami and nationwide should abide by.
 These obligations govern how employers should assess their prospective and current employees, and non-adherence can lead to trouble with the federal authorities.
 Companies found to be employing unauthorized workers or those not allowed to work in the United States can face substantial penalties.
 In some cases, for instance, if found to be committing these acts intentionally, the company owners and executives can be criminally prosecuted by the U.S. Department of Justice.

 If you’re an employer, you need to be prepared for anything that may happen.
 Immigration and Customs Enforcement (ICE) may knock on your door at any time to notify you about a potential investigation.
 You can as well receive a Notice of Inspection (NOI) informing you about suspected non-compliance.
 In these situations, you need to understand what will follow, and the responsive measures you can take to avoid undesirable consequences.